 Yesterday Google suddenly announced that pagination tag rel=prev and rel=next will no longer be supported by Google.
 Once again this created a stir within the SEO community.
+Keep up to date with Honchō’s commentary on the latest Google updates on our blog.

 Google webmaster John Mueller responded to someone with the announcement.